stephenslab/gtexresults/README.md

 *Explain briefly what software/libraries need to be installed if you prefer not to use Docker (or because you can't).*

+Software involved for MASH analysis are SFA, ExtremeDeconvolution, MOSEK, OpenMP, OpenBLAS and the GNU Scientific Library.
+Software involved for summary statistics formatting are HDF5 tools, pytables and rhdf5.
+Workflow system SoS is used to run the pipelines.
+An improved MASH implementation `mashr` is also installed.

 ### Figure plotting